clearloop/clearloop/README.md

-is creating amazing frameworks for building APPs, [cdr.today][cdr.today] for backend and [elvis][elvis] for the frontend, the aspiration of these two projects is anybody can construct their own APPs based on them even they haven't learn programming at school, it's okay.
+is creating amazing frameworks for building APPs, [cdr.today][cdr.today] for backend and [elvis][elvis] for the frontend, the aspiration of these two projects is anybody can construct their own APPs based on them even they haven't learn programming at school, it's fine.

 All of the projects I have built are terming to be free softwares, if you need the source code, just take, here what I say is the license.